abhinavs/blockr/README.md

 ```

 ###### Please Note
-* Given we are modifying /etc/hosts file, you will have to run blocky with sudo or as a root user.
+* Given we are modifying /etc/hosts file, you will have to run blocky as an administrator or as a root user.
-* blocky also uses special marker to identify changes done by it, so please don’t manually update entries added by blocky, use blocky commands instead
+* blocky also uses special markers to identify changes done by it, so please don’t manually update entries added by blocky, use blocky commands instead

 ### TODO
 * Write tests
 * Persist blocked & unlocked settings with activate & deactivate commands
+* Test it on Linux
+* Port it on Windows

 ## Development